PriNova/CodyArchitect/README.md

 CodyArchitect is an innovative program designed to revolutionize the way developers understand and navigate unfamiliar codebases.
 Powered by advanced Large Language Model (LLM) technology, CodyArchitect provides comprehensive overviews of a codebase's architecture, functionality, and conventions, making the onboarding process smoother and more efficient.

+**NOTE: This is a BUILD IN THE PUBLIC project and is not yet fully operational.
+You will find the documentation of the progress in the [doc](/docs/) folder**

+## Sponsorship

+If you find CodyArchitect valuable and would like to support its ongoing development, I am open to sponsorship.
+Your support will help me dedicate more time and resources to enhancing the program's features and functionality.
+Please reach out to me directly via [info@prinova.de](mailto:info@prinova.de?subject=Sponsorship%20CodyArchitect), over [Sourcegraph Discord](https://discord.gg/QVH2hc7a) to discuss sponsorship opportunities or use the sponsor button at the top.

 ## Key Features

 - **Language-Agnostic**: CodyArchitect is adaptable to various programming languages and codebases, providing a unified view of the entire project.